abukar10/Sonia-swap-pricing-analytics-tool/DOCUMENTATION.md

 ## What It Is

-The **GBP SONIA Interest Rate Swap Pricing Analytics Tool** is a comprehensive quantitative finance application designed for pricing, risk analysis, and valuation of GBP (British Pound) Interest Rate Swaps (IRS) that reference SONIA (Sterling Overnight Index Average).
+The **GBP SONIA Interest Rate Swap Pricing Analytics Tool** is a prototype model, valuation and risk validation tool for GBP (British Pound) Interest Rate Swaps (IRS) that reference SONIA (Sterling Overnight Index Average).

 ### Key Capabilities:
 - **Pricing Engine**: Real-time mark-to-market (MTM) valuation of interest rate swaps